Amputation and diabetes: How to protect your feet

 Good diabetes management and regular foot care help prevent severe foot sores that are difficult to treat and may require amputation.By Mayo Clinic Staff

-Diabetes complications include nerve damage and poor blood circulation.
-These problems make the feet vulnerable to skin sores (ulcers) that can worsen quickly and are difficult to treat.
+Diabetes complications can include nerve damage and poor blood circulation.
+These problems can lead to skin sores (ulcers) on the feet that can get worse quickly.

-When foot ulcers do develop, it's important to get prompt care.
-A nonhealing ulcer that causes severe damage to tissues and bone may require surgical removal (amputation) of a toe, foot or part of a leg.
+When you get a foot ulcer, it's important to get care immediately.
+Most lower leg and foot removals begin with foot ulcers.
+An ulcer that won't heal causes severe damage to tissues and bone.
+It may require surgical removal (amputation) of a toe, a foot or part of a leg.

 Preventing foot ulcers

 The best way to prevent complications of diabetes — including foot ulcers — is to manage your diabetes.
 This includes eating a healthy diet, exercising regularly, checking your blood sugar regularly and taking your medicine correctly.

 Taking care of your feet will help prevent problems.
 It can also ensure you get medical care quickly when you see problems.
 Proper foot care includes the following:

 - Look at your feet daily.
 Check your feet once a day for blisters, cuts, cracks, sores, redness, tenderness or swelling.
 If you have trouble reaching your feet, use a hand mirror to see the bottoms of your feet.
 Put the mirror on the floor if you can't hold it, or ask someone to help you.